 The second slight drawback is the size.
 Although the body of the kettle is quite small, the handle on one side and the long, thin gooseneck on the other do mean that it takes up a surprising amount of space, which can be an issue when packing.
 I’ve kept its original box (which is already showing signs of wear) and am considering how best to pack it when travelling so as not to waste too much space (in terms of weight, it’s fine, by the way).

-So, the verdict on the gooseneck jug is that it’s a hit.
+The verdict on the gooseneck jug?
+An unqualified success!
 But what about the other part of the equation, the collapsible cone?
 You can see what I made of that after the gallery.

 The collapsible filter cone is a pretty nifty piece of a kit.
 Made of a flexible metal lattice, it does indeed collapse almost flat, making it perfect for travelling.
 When extended, it can be made into a variety of shapes, from the classic, straight-sided cone to a basket shape, more akin to a Kalita Wave.
 The most obvious question is which shape to use and that, frankly, depends on your filter papers.
 I’ve tried it with three different filter papers, classic V60, Kalita Wave and Filtropa, which fit wedge-shaped filters such as the Melitta filter and Clever Dripper.